gagolews/clustering-results-v1/README.md

 > of clusters than requested, the respective output is not provided.

 > The directory named `original` gives the results on the *original*
-> data spaces, i.e., where only some minor preprocessing was applied.
+> data spaces, i.e., where only some minor preprocessing was applied;
+> see the `README` file therein for more details.